JDMathew/JDMathew/README.md

   <summary><b>✨&nbsp;&nbsp;About&nbsp;Me</b></summary>
   <br/>

-I am a Full Stack Developer, with a focus on Mobile application, 5+ years of experience in enterprise and open-source software.
+I am a Full Stack Developer, with a focus on Mobile application, 7+ years of experience in enterprise and open-source software.
+I have a background is in Mechanical Engineering, Software development and Financial management with a B.Sc.Eng (Hons) in Mechanical Engineering - AMIMechE.

 <!-- Most of my leisure time is .... -->